Interested in getting started with Node.js and TypeScript? Let’s jump right in.

 Second error - “Property ‘rainbow’ does not exist on type ‘“Hello World!”’.
 Another error having to do with types… My bet is that we need types for the colors module.
 Many NPM packages come with their own types.
 Some don’t.
 First thing we should do is check and see if this package actually has types information.

-1. In the project directory, find and expand the node_modules directory.
-This is where NPM stores all of the packages we’ve set as dependencies (and all of those depedencies’ depedencies and so on).
+node_modulesdirectory.
+This is where NPM stores all of the packages we’ve set as dependencies (and all of those depedencies’ depedencies and so on). - Find the

 Wow.
 It does have a types file.
 What’s wrong then?